Configuration Spaces of Manifolds with Boundary: Introduction

-For closed connected orientable $M$, the real homotopy type of the configuration space $\FM_M$, with the operadic structure has recently computed by three of the authors~\cite{CamposWillwacher2016, Idrissi2016}, where ``workable'' combinatorial models were given.
+For closed connected orientable $M$, the real homotopy types of the configuration spaces $\FM_M$ together with the operadic structure have recently computed by three of the authors~\cite{CamposWillwacher2016, Idrissi2018b}, where ``workable'' combinatorial models were given.
 This paper is a follow-up to these works, extending the methods and generalizing the results to compact orientable manifolds with boundary.